robobenjie/posetree/README.md

 # PoseTree

-PoseTree is an object-oriented, thread-safe, programmer-first, Python library for dealing with transforms, poses and frames, designed especially for robotics.
+`posetree` is an object-oriented, thread-safe, programmer-first, Python library for dealing with transforms, poses and frames, designed especially for robotics.

 ## Installation